-Born into a wealthy family in 1834, Degas studied the classical styles at the Academy of Fine Arts in Paris, which preserved and promoted art taken from mythology, Greek and Roman history and the
+Born into a wealthy family in 1834, Degas studied the classical styles at the Academy of Fine Arts in Paris, which preserved and promoted art taken from mythology, Greek and Roman history and the Bible.

-Bible.
 But because Degas didn't need to sell his works to survive, he had more freedom to experiment.

-Bucking traditions in the late 19th century, he joined the company of Edouard Manet and Claude Monet, who sought artistry from everyday life and became known as the impressionists.
+Bucking traditions in the late 19th century, he joined the company of Edouard Manet and Claude Monet, who sought artistry from everyday life and became known as impressionists.

-Degas' favorite subjects were dancers, horses and female bathers, who were shown in poses and gestures as if caught in a snapshot from their daily rituals.
+Degas' favorite subjects were dancers, horses and female bathers, shown in poses and gestures as if caught in a snapshot from their daily rituals.
 He would often be found in dance rehearsal halls or at racetracks in Paris, where he would make sketches before working on a piece in his studio.
-Other times, he would ask dancers and other subjects to pose for him.
+Other times, he would ask dancers and other subjects to pose.

-From those studies, he produced sculptures entitled, "Dancer Adjusting the Shoulder Strap of her Bodice" or "Dancer Looking at the Sole of Her Right Foot" -- more examples of Degas' desire to strip away all facades and glorify seemingly mundane moments.
+From those studies, he produced sculptures titled "Dancer Adjusting the Shoulder Strap of her Bodice" or "Dancer Looking at the Sole of Her Right Foot" -- more examples of Degas' desire to strip away facades and glorify the seemingly mundane.